Scotland’s economic alliance.

 From charities to local authorities and micro businesses to multi-nationals – our members work to deliver better social and environmental outcomes.

-Prosper (formerly the Scottish Council for Development and Industry) always considers the big picture and longer term when it comes to Scotland’s future.
+Prosper (Scottish Council for Development and Industry) always considers the big picture and longer term when it comes to Scotland’s future.

 Purpose-led growth